How to talk about death and dying

 Every year in May, Dying Matters hosts Dying Matters Awareness Week.
 It is an opportunity to place the importance of talking about dying, death and bereavement firmly on the national agenda:

-To mark the 2018 Dying Matters Awareness Week, Age UK, together with the Malnutrition Task Force, produced a short film and downloadable booklet to encourage us all to feel more confident about having difficult conversations about death and dying:
+Age UK, together with the Malnutrition Task Force, produced a short film and downloadable booklet to encourage us all to feel more confident about having difficult conversations about death and dying:

 “The intention of Compassionate Communities is to empower our local community so that, through kindness and compassion, we can give people at the end of their life, and their families the support they need.